pandas-dev/pandas/doc/source/user_guide/visualization.rst

 Starting in version 0.25, pandas can be extended with third-party plotting backends.
 The main idea is letting users select a plotting backend different than the provided one based on Matplotlib.

+This can be done by passsing 'backend.module' as the argument ``backend`` in ``plot`` function.
 For example:

 .. code-block:: python

     >>> Series([1,2,3]).plot(backend='backend.module')

-This can also be done by passsing 'backend.module' as the argument ``backend`` in ``plot`` function.
+Alternatively, you can also set this option globally, do you don't need to specify the keyword in each ``plot`` call.
 For example:

 .. code-block:: python

     >>> pd.set_option('plotting.backend', 'backend.module')
     >>> pd.Series([1, 2, 3]).plot()

-Same thing can also be done by setting the ``pd.options.plotting.backend`` keyword equals to 'backend.module'.
-For example:
+Or:

 .. code-block:: python